jhpyle/docassemble/_docs/helloworld.md

 A **docassemble** package is really just a regular [Python] package.
 It follows all of the conventions of [Python] software package distribution.
-As a result, you can share your package on [PyPI], the central repository for [Python] software.
-This means that other people can install your package on their servers, just as they would install any [Python] software.
+That means you can share your package on [PyPI], the central repository for [Python] software.
+Other people can then install your package on their servers using [pip], just as they would install any [Python] software.

 This section of the tutorial will explain how to upload the